 Low dose naltrexone (LDN) is an exciting, emerging new treatment for fibromyalgia and ME/CFS.
 The results of two small studies completed at Stanford University using low dose naltrexone for fibromyalgia were very promising.
 In these early clinical trials, LDN performed better than the three drugs currently approved by the U.S. Food and Drug Administration to treat fibromyalgia.
 Anecdotal reports indicate LDN also may be helpful in those with ME/CFS and Lyme disease.

-Since LDN is affordable (my 3-month prescription cost around $60) and available via prescription, a number of people with fibromyalgia and ME/CFS are already successfully using LDN.
+Since LDN is affordable (my 3-month prescription cost around $60) and available via prescription, a growing number of people with fibromyalgia and ME/CFS are already successfully using LDN.

 Below are several online resources to help in your research if you’re interested in learning more about LDN.

 - “What Patients Say Works for Fibromyalgia” – The original article that led me to try low dose naltrexone for fibromyalgia.